luiscoco/GoF_Java_Summary/README.md

 ### 1.2 Authors and Recommended Reading

-The concept of design patterns in software engineering was popularized by the "Gang of Four" (GoF), consisting of Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides.
-Their book, "Design Patterns:
+The concept of design patterns in software engineering was popularized by the "**Gang of Four" (GoF), consisting of Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides**.

-Elements of Reusable Object-Oriented Software," is a seminal work in the field.
+Their book, "**Design Patterns: Elements of Reusable Object-Oriented Software**" is a seminal work in the field.

 For a deeper understanding of design patterns, it is recommended to read the following:

 "**Design Patterns**: Elements of Reusable Object-Oriented Software" by Erich Gamma, Richard Helm, Ralph Johnson, and John Vlissides